Lagging its neighbours, France tries to speed up COVID-19 vaccinations

 France on Monday sent 12 million pupils back to school after the Christmas holidays as planned.

 Restaurants, bars, museums and cinemas remain shut.
 It was unlikely restaurants would re-open as initially planned on Jan.
-20, Alain Griset, a government minister said on Sunday.
+20, government minister Alain Griset said on Sunday.

-Reporting by Sudip Kar-Gupta and Richard Lough; Editing by Kevin Liffey and Nick Macfie
+Reporting by Sudip Kar-Gupta and Richard Lough; Additional reporting by Michel Rose; Editing by Kevin Liffey, Nick Macfie and Hugh Lawson

 Our Standards: The Thomson Reuters Trust Principles.